List of people from Youngstown, Ohio

-The following are notable or famous people who were all born in, residents of, or otherwise closely associated with Youngstown, Ohio.
+The following are notable people who were all born in, residents of, or otherwise closely associated with Youngstown, Ohio.
 Youngstown is a city in the U.S. state of Ohio and the county seat of Mahoning County.
 The municipality is situated on the Mahoning River, approximately 65 mi southeast of Cleveland and 61 mi northwest of Pittsburgh, Pennsylvania.
 Youngstown has its own metropolitan area, but the Pittsburgh Tri-State and Greater Cleveland influence the region.
 Youngstown lies 10 mi west of the Pennsylvania state line, midway between New York City and Chicago.

 The city was named for John Young, an early settler from Whitestown, New York, who established the community's first sawmill and gristmill.
 Youngstown is located in a region of the United States that is often referred to as the Rust Belt.
 Traditionally known as a center of steel production, Youngstown was forced to redefine itself when the U.S. steel industry fell into decline in the 1970s, leaving communities throughout the region without major industry.
 The 2010 census showed that Youngstown had a total population of 66,982, making it Ohio's ninth largest city.
 A U.S. Census Bureau estimate released in July 2019 placed the population at 65,469.